-This setting allows the creation of thumbnails from a particular EVS video server when there is an XML unit set to create thumbnails.
-Normally this process will function as a background process.
-If a system needs to have its clips thumbnails recreated, this window allows a manual initiation of that process.
+The creation of thumbnails works as a background process when there is an XML unit set to create thumbnails.
+However, it is possible to request a manual initiation of that process if a system needs to have its clip thumbnails recreated.